-The best time to do this survey is between May and September.
+Join in - the best time to complete this survey is between May and September.

 Help scientists monitor and protect our trees and woodlands